p0rkjello/p0rkjello.github.io/_drafts/chef-helper-library.md

 - ruby
 ---

-{% octicon globe %}

 ### Chef helpers / Custom modules

-Found myself in need of a custom [guard](https://docs.chef.io/resource_common.html) for a Chef recipe using the [registry_key](https://docs.chef.io/resource_registry_key.html) resouce.
+Found myself in need of a custom [guard](https://docs.chef.io/resource_common.html) for a Chef recipe using the [registry_key](https://docs.chef.io/resource_registry_key.html) resource.
+I was able to create a module to eliminate code repetition.
+The following is a simplified example.

+To get started, generate a new cookbook `chef generate cookbook example_helper`.

 There isn't a `chef generate` for [libraries](https://docs.chef.io/libraries.html).
-You will need to manually create the `libraries` directory and a new file.
-In this exmaple I have created a file named `my_helper.rb`.
+Manually create the `libraries` directory and a new ruby file.
+In this example I have created a file named `my_helper.rb`.

-In the helper module we will create a new method called `in_file?`.
+Within the `my_helper.rb` file I created a new method called `in_file?`.
 The `in_file?` method will search the text file `'c:\temp\my_helper.txt'` for a specific word and return true if found.
-Additionally the method will need to be included in the recipe, resource, etc. In order to prevent clobbering an existing method include it only where needed.
+Additionally the method will need to be included in the recipe, resource, etc. In order to prevent clobbering any existing method with the same name include it only where needed.

-***cookbook > libraries > my_helper.rb***
+***example_helper > libraries > my_helper.rb***

 ```ruby
 # libraries/my_helper.rb